Publicani: History

-At the height of the Republic's era of provincial expansion (roughly 146 BC until the end of the Republic in 27 BC) the Roman tax farming system was very profitable for the publicani.
+At the height of the Roman Republic's era of provincial expansion (roughly 146 BC until the end of the Republic in 27 BC) the Roman tax farming system was very profitable for the publicani.
 The right to collect taxes for a particular region would be auctioned every few years for a value that (in theory) approximated the tax available for collection in that region.
 The payment to Rome was treated as a loan and the publicani would receive interest on their payment at the end of the collection period.
 In addition, any excess (over their bid) tax collected would be pure profit for the publicani.
 The principal risk to the publicani was that the tax collected would be less than the sum bid.

 In the Roman Republic, the distinction between politics and business was clear-cut.
 Senators could not take part in the management of the societas publicanorum or other business activities, but they could be shareholders of the companies.
 Likewise, private contractors could not enter seats in the Senate.
 Consequently, the publicani, as the most influential group in the order of the knights, became part of the power-balancing mechanism of ancient Rome.

 Tax farming deals in newly acquired eastern provinces in Asia Minor proved to be a highly lucrative source of income for the companies, which placed publicani in competitive positions with the appointed local governors of the provinces.
 Also, the exclusion of the publicani from the Senate opened up positions for them in the special courts, allowing them to weigh the limits and practices of government power.

 The actions of the publicani were fiercely criticised.
 They were accused of insurance fraud in delivering goods during the Punic wars, of excessive greed when collecting taxes in the provinces, of exceptionally cruel conduct towards slave labour working in the mines, and of fraudulent practices in trying to get rid of unprofitable public contracts.
 However, surviving literary sources are mainly based on accounts of senators, who were in a competitive position with the publicani.
 Still, the overall operation of the private contractors seems to have supplied satisfactory results for the management of the Republic.